 If you’re suffering from dry hands, we talked to dermatologists about the best ways to treat them, as well as steps you can take to avoid irritation in the first place.
-We also rounded up expert’s favorite products for treating dry skin, including ointments, creams and lotions.
+We also rounded up expert’s favorite products for treating dry skin, and some ointments, creams and lotions we’ve tried ourselves.

-Best creams, lotions and ointments to heal dry hands
+Expert-recommended creams, lotions and ointments for dry hands

-Huang and Ungar both recommended applying Aquaphor Healing Ointment to dry hands.
-It’s formulated with petroleum to heal skin, as well as moisturizing panthenol and glycerin, according to the brand.
+Aquaphor says its ointment is formulated with petroleum to heal skin, as well as moisturizing panthenol and glycerin, according to the brand.
 You can purchase Aquaphor in tubes and jars, and it’s available in multiple sizes.

 CeraVe Healing Ointment is a balm made with petroleum, hyaluronic acid and ceramides to hydrate and restore the skin’s barrier, according to the brand.
 CeraVe says it's safe to use on all skin types and has a non-greasy feel.